 This ruling is directed only to the taxpayer requesting it.
 Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.

-In accordance with a power of attorney on file in this office, a copy of this letter will be sent to A.
+In accordance with the power of attorney on file with this office, a copy of this letter is being sent to your authorized representatives.